nashville-software-school/sprinkles-of-joy/README.md

 ### Logout
   1. Provide an affordance for the customer to log out of their account.
   1. When a customer logs out, the customer portal should not display any user specific information.
 Instead the customer sees the login form.

+## User experiance & README
+1. Before your team moves on to the stretch goals, take some time to add some styling to improve the user experiance of the application
+1. Write a good README for the application.

 ## Stretch Goals
 ### Rewards Program